 Mason has years of experience from several business functions from sales to internal audits to business intelligence.
 That’s a huge asset in a startup-like environment, where you need a level of tolerance for unpredictable situations and to be able to support colleagues from different functions.
 As Mason started at Reima during the pandemic, the constantly shifting global environment has added a layer of uncertainty.
 “You always learn as you go along, but especially at times like these.”

 His favourite thing about working for Reima?
-“I love the people I’m working with: Todd, Luke and the team.”
+“I love the people I’m working with!"

 STORE MANAGER, REIMA EUROPE

 Suvi works as a substitute store manager in Finland.
 She has worked in fashion retail for over ten years, which has suited her well.
 Before her current role, in addition to sales she has been responsible for the visual merchandise of the store.
 As store manager, she’s gained many new responsibilities such as sales reporting, weekly shift and task planning and managing logistics.
 She’s now had an opportunity to develop leadership skills both in task delegation and mentoring her team members.
 “The best parts about working for Reima are the unity and team spirit, both among our own team and the store managers, and I’m sure also among the office staff.
 Everyone is always ready to lend a hand when you need help.”